HowToDoInJava

 PASSED: testMethodOne

-As you can see from the previous test results both the instances of testMethodTwo were executed before any instance of testMethodOne.
+As we can see from the previous test results both the instances of testMethodTwo were executed before any instance of testMethodOne.
 This is the default behavior of a factory implementation in TestNG, it will execute all the instances of the dependent test methods before the actual test method.

 That’s all related to @Factory annotation in TestNG.
-Let me know if you have any queries.

 Happy Learning !!